Byron P. Steele II High School

-Byron P. Steele II High School is a public high school in Cibolo, Texas.
+Byron P. Steele II High School, also known simply as Cibolo Steele, is a public high school in Cibolo, Texas.
 It is operated by the Schertz-Cibolo-Universal City Independent School District, and classified as a 6A school by the UIL.

 For the 2022–2023 school year, the school was given a "B" by the Texas Education Agency.

 History

 The school first opened for the 2005-2006 school year.
 It was named for Dr. Byron P. Steele II, the longest-serving Superintendent in the history of the Schertz-Cibolo-Universal City Independent School District.
 Steele High School was the second high school established in the district.